 Sciatica treatments vary widely depending on your condition.
 Treatment options include non-surgical options like medication, physical therapy, RICE therapy, and steroid injections.

 If your doctor decides your conditions merits intensive intervention, they may recommend surgery for your condition.
-Surgical options vary from minimally-invasive outpatient surgery to intensive open surgery.
+Surgical treatment can vary from minimally-invasive outpatient surgery to intensive open surgery.
 Some surgical options include:

-Schedule an appointment today with a Resurgens Spine Center physician to learn more about sciatica treatment options.
+Schedule an appointment today with a Resurgens Spine Center physician to learn more about sciatica treatment options in Atlanta.